leo-generali/100-days-of-code/log.md

  - Only one info window can be open at a time.
 Opening a new infowindow closes all other open ones.
  - Clicking on the marker/list view that is currently open will close that info window
+ - Styling changes to the info windows.
+They are now flexboxes, which means the metro stations listed are much pretty than long bars.

 **Link to Work:** [Metro Map](https://github.com/leo-generali/metro-map/)